Monkey's Audio: Licensing

+Technical details

+Monkey's Audio first converts stereo signals into standard mid and difference channels, similar to other codecs.
+The X (mid or average channel) is calculated by taking the mean of the left and right channels, and the Y (side or difference channel) is calculated by subtracting the right from the left channel.
+This is a reversible transform that the decoder will later apply as well.

+Monkey's Audio supports linear prediction, using a novel fixed first-order predictor followed by several adaptive offset filters, as well as neural network-based predictors with up to a 1024 sample window.
+The residuals (errors) are then encoded using range coding.

+Monkey's Audio frames support a form of CRC-32 (with the MSB truncated) for error detection.
+The entire file also has its MD5 hash computed and stored.
+The reference decoder verifies the file hash, and locates errors, if present, by considering each frame's CRC checksum.
+While the format supports error detection, it cannot correct errors if they are present.

 Supported platforms

 Officially, Monkey's Audio is available for the Microsoft Windows platform.
 As of version 4.02 (19 January 2009) a DirectShow filter is distributed with the installer, allowing for compatibility with most media players running on the Windows operating system.

 Monkey's Audio is also supported on Linux and OS X using JRiver Media Center or Plex.
+A Linux port of the command line tool mac is also available.

 A GPL-licensed version of the Monkey's Audio decoder has been independently written for Rockbox and is included in FFmpeg.
 This code also provides playback support in applications that use GStreamer, as well as DeaDBeeF.

 A number of Mac OS X players and rippers support the format as well.

 It is also available as a port and package on FreeBSD.

 Monkey's Audio files can be encoded and decoded on any platform which has a J2SE implementation, by the means of the unofficial JMAC library, which is free software licensed under the GNU LGPL.